diepet/spring-tx-context/README.md

 }
 ```

 When a transaction will be terminated successfully, the transaction context will be published.

 More specifically, an application event of this class:

 `it.diepet.spring.tx.context.event.TransactionContextEvent`

 will be published by using the [Spring application event publisher](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEventPublisher.html).

-Follows a transaction context consumer for the previous example code:
+An example of a transaction context consumer for the previous sample code:

 ```Java